disgoorg/snowflake/README.md

 # snowflake

 snowflake is a golang library for parsing [snowflake IDs](https://docs.snowflake.com) from discord.
-This package provides a custom snowflake ID type which has various utility methods for parsing snowflake IDs.
+This package provides a custom `snowflake.ID` type which has various utility methods for parsing discord snowflakes.

 ### Installing